Garry Burns: Katter's Australian Party Commercial (2012)

-In 2012, Burns said he lodged a complaint with the NSW Anti-Discrimination board about a Katter's Australian Party commercial.
-The commercial highlighted Liberal National Party (LNP) leader Campbell Newman's personal views in support of gay marriage, despite his parties position against same-sex civil unions.
+In 2012, Burns said he lodged a complaint with the NSW Anti-Discrimination Board about a Katter's Australian Party commercial.
+The commercial highlighted Liberal National Party (LNP) leader Campbell Newman's personal views in support of gay marriage, despite his party's position against same-sex civil unions.
 The commercial showed Newman folding a skirt alongside images of an older shirtless man hugging and kissing a younger shirtless man.
 It caused outrage among the LGBTIQA+ community, with Healthy Community Queensland executive director Paul Marin describing Katter's party as a "hate group".
-Katters brother, Carl Katter - who is openly gay - described it as "hatred and bigotry".
+Katter's brother, Carl Katter - who is openly gay - described it as "hatred and bigotry".
 Burns stated that the ad depicted homosexual people as being dirty and perverted.

 Burns v Smith (2018)

 Background: In April 2018, on a Facebook post by Bernard Gaynor, Blair Smith had commented that Garry Burns advocated for pedophile rights and pedophile inclusion in rainbow communities, and stated that Burns was a "filthy piece of human filth [that] needs to be put down, just like we do to sick animals".
-Burns reported Smiths' post to the NSW Police, and contacted Smith to state that he would seek compensation and an offer to retract the comments.
+Burns reported Smiths' post to the NSW Police and contacted Smith to state that he would seek compensation and an offer to retract the comments.
 Smith then contacted Burns and threatened to smash his head in.

-Arguments: Smith told the Anti-Discrimination board of NSW that he had confused Gary Burns with Garry Dowsett and conceded that Burns had not advocated for pedophiles.
+Arguments: Smith told the Anti-Discrimination Board of NSW that he had confused Gary Burns with another person called Garry and conceded that Burns had not advocated for pedophiles.

 Judgment: Smith was ordered to pay $10,000 for homosexual vilification.
-The case confirmed that posting text on a public Facebook page that has an audience of people constitutes a "public act" in relation to vilification law.
+The case confirmed that posting text on a public Facebook page that has an audience of people constitutes a "public act" in relation to the vilification law.